 Funeral chapels offer convenience

-We have 2 beautiful chapels available for memorial and committal services at Rosehill Cemetery, the May Chapel and the Hennig Chapel.
+We have 2 beautiful chapels available for memorial and committal services: the May Chapel and the Hennig Chapel.
 Each provides a peaceful and reverent space to honor and celebrate life.

 Both of our chapels are non-denominational and can be customized to suit your particular religion, culture or faith.